Does Your Company Bully Customers?

 However, the way companies choose to use a EULA can definitely make them a bully.
 They decide to make a change, then force it on customers by bully tactics.

 Take MicroSoft for instance … For that matter, I just went through this with PayPal, MyMail, etc..
-They send out notice of the new EULA with a statement saying … if you don’t agree, then quit using the product.
+They send out notice of the new EULA with a statement saying something like … if you don’t agree, then quit using the product.

 On the surface it seems polite, and perhaps matter-of-fact.
 However, the implications of discontinuing use can be catastrophic!